2022-10-18

 One might argue that keeping a fake side-by-side with the real thing may represent a considerable additional maintenance overhead, but in my experience the overhead of doing so is nowhere near the overhead of maintaining a proliferation of mocks for the real thing.

-• Each time the implementation of the real thing changes without any change to its specification, (such as, for example, when applying a bug fix,) some mocks must be modified, some must even be rewritten, while the fake usually does not have to be touched at all.
+• Each time the implementation of the real thing changes without any change to its specification, (such as, for example, when applying some refactoring, or a bug fix,) some mocks must be modified, some must even be rewritten, while the fake usually does not have to be touched at all.

-• In either case, a single change in the real thing will require at most a single corresponding change in the fake, whereas if we are using mocks we invariably have to go changing a large number of mock snippets scattered throughout the test suites.
+• In either case, a single change in the real thing will generally require a single corresponding change in the fake, whereas if we are using mocks we invariably have to go changing an arbitrary number of mocking snippets scattered throughout the tests.

 Furthermore, the use of fakes instead of mocks promotes the creation of black-box tests instead of white-box tests.
-Once we get into the habit of writing all of our tests as black-box tests, new possibilities open up which greatly ease the development of fakes: it is now possible to write a test for a certain module, and then reuse that test in order to test its fake.
-The test can be reused because it is a black-box test, so does not care how the module works internally, therefore it can test the real thing just as well as the fake of the real thing.
-Once we run the test on the real thing, we run the same test on the fake, and if both pass, then from that moment on we can continue using the fake in place of the real thing when testing anything that uses it.
+Once we get into the habit of writing all of our tests as black-box tests, new possibilities open up which greatly ease the development of fakes: we can now write a test for a certain module, and then reuse that test in order to test its fake.
+The test can be reused because it is a black-box test, so it does not care how the module works internally, therefore it can test the real thing just as well as the fake of the real thing.
+Once we run the test on the real thing, we run the same test on the fake, and if both pass, then from that moment on we can continue using the fake in place of the real thing in all other tests.

 Creating fakes of external components